pramodkr123/ConvertWebViewToPdfDemo/README.md

 # ConvertWebViewToPdfDemo
 Library to create pdf file from webview

-use this dependenices into your app level build.gradle file
+Use this dependenices into your app level build.gradle file

 compile 'com.github.pramodkr123:ConvertWebViewToPdfDemo:1.0.0'